data-mie/dbt-profiler/README.md

 ## print_profile ([source](macros/print_profile.sql))

-This macro prints a relation profile to `stdout`.
+This macro prints a relation profile as a Markdown table to `stdout`.

 ### Arguments
 * `relation_name` (required): Relation name